pjakiela/ECON523/exercises/E5-TWFE.md

 ## Getting Started

-Start by creating your own do file that downloads the data from the course website.
+Start by creating your own do file that downloads the data from the web.
 Your code will look something like this:

 ```